-U.S. vs. SFP- April 2018 ( Federal Transporting of Illegal Aliens-Nashville)- NOT GUILTY at trial.
+U.S. vs. SFP- April 2018 ( Federal Transporting of Illegal Aliens-Nashville)-Client was facing prison and deportation.
+She was found NOT GUILTY at trial.

 U.S. vs. KHL-2018 (Federal Harboring a Fugitive-Nashville)-client was facing 5 years in prison for being an accessory after the fact of a very serious robbery/homicide.
 After an extensive sentencing presentation client received a 30 day sentence followed by 5 months of house arrest.